Views:

 What to do next

-If you’re using one of the following subscriptions, ID Protection is already included at no extra cost:
+After logging in, go to the License tab to view your subscription details.
+If you're using one of the subscriptions listed below, ID Protection is included at no additional cost:

 If you don’t have one of these, you may need to purchase ID Protection separately.